rhridwan/rhridwan/README.md

 ## Stuff I Work With ...
 A man without a goal is like a ship without a rudder. - Thomas Carlyle
-* I think, I'm that man he is talking about 🤨
+* I think, I'm that man he was talking about 🤨

 ## Github Stats ...